This Week in Petroleum History, March 5 to March 11

 March 7, 1902 – Oil discovered at Sour Lake, Texas

 Adding to giant Texas oilfields, the Sour Lake oilfield was revealed just a few miles from the world-famous Spindletop field discovered about one year earlier.
 The spa town of Sour Lake soon became a boom town where many oil companies, including Texaco, got their start.

-Originally settled in 1835 and called as Sour Lake Springs because of its sulphureous spring water known for healing, the sulphur wells attracted petroleum exploration companies.
+Originally settled in 1835 and called Sour Lake Springs because of its “sulphureus spring water” known for healing, the sulfur wells attracted petroleum exploration companies.
 As the science of petroleum geology evolved, some geologists predicted a Sour Lake salt dome formation similar to that predicted by Pattillo Higgins, the Prophet of Spindletop.

 Sour Lake’s 1902 discovery well was the second attempt of the Great Western Company.
 The well, drilled “north of the old hotel building,” penetrated 40 feet of oil sands before reaching a total depth of about 700 feet.
 The well was the first of many to bring riches to Hardin County, whose oilfield yielded almost nine million barrels of oil within a year.
 The Texas Company made its first major oil find at Sour Lake in 1903 (see Sour Lake produces Texaco).

 March 7, 2007 – National Artificial Reef Plan updated

 The National Marine Fisheries Service (NMFS), a division of the National Oceanic and Atmospheric Administration, approved a comprehensive update of the 1985 National Artificial Reef Plan, popularly known as the Rigs to Reefs program.

 Exploiting 20 years of offshore experience, NMFS worked closely with interstate marine fisheries commissions and state artificial reef programs, “to promote and facilitate responsible and effective artificial reef use based on the best scientific information available.”